sohailchd/swe/README.md

 improved the compression up to 10x, global dedupe strategy using S3/DynamoDB block hash
 - Cloud services for parsing and syncing with block storage, creating snapshots and performance improvement
 Achievements: Optimization of custom parser, reducing the data parsing job from 4 hrs to 30 mins
-- Technologies: Python/Golang, Kubernetes, DynamoDB, Flask, AWS Cloud Services
+- <ins>Technologies: Python/Golang, Kubernetes, DynamoDB, Flask, AWS Cloud Services<ins>

 #### GSLabs (SDE / Chicago mercantile exchange) India, July-2015 to Jan-2017
 - Design and implement microservice at scale for the stream processing of finance data, primarily